No. Only a person’s Social Security card or a receipt for a replacement card issued by SSA is acceptable.

 A birth certificate issued by the Panama Canal Zone in 1968 is not an acceptable List C document because the zone is not a State, county, municipal authority, or an outlying possession of the United States.

 Yes.
-There are currently approximately 50 different versions of the Social Security card, all of which may be valid for employment.
-You may visit the Social Security website to see the chart that lists the changes in the SSN card through the years.
+There are currently 50 different versions of the Social Security card, all of which may be valid for employment.
+Visit the Social Security website to see the chart that lists the changes in the SSN card through the years.

 Yes.
 A signature on the card is not required for the card to be valid.
 You may accept an unsigned Social Security card as long as the card reasonably appears to be genuine and to relate to the person presenting it.

 The only birth certificate acceptable for Form I-9 purposes must be an original or certified copy of a birth certificate issued by a state, county, municipal authority or outlying possession of the United States, bearing an official seal.
 USCIS cannot comment on whether or not a particular hospital is authorized to issue a birth certificate that meets the regulatory requirements.